worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 Nationalist movements in the 1800s sought to create musics to reflect the desired ideals of nations.
-This imperative emerged as European nations increasingly sought to define themselves in opposition to each other and the growing number of colonies.
+This imperative emerged as European nations increasingly defined themselves in opposition to each other and the growing number of colonies.
 European nationalist composers often drew on melodic or rhythmic traits considered particularly indicative of national styles.
 Because music is a symbolic medium, the